The Stocking MillSleeps 4

 Cooking and Dining

-If you are not tempted to dine out every night in one of the Peak District's fine eating establishments, then you can cook happily in the fully equipped modern kitchen.
+If you are not tempted to dine out every night in one of the Peak District's fine eating establishments, then you can cook happily in the compact yet well equipped modern kitchen.

-With a contemporary slate gray finish and gleaming work tops, the kitchen is is well stocked, with all the equipment needed for a self-catered holiday.
+With a contemporary slate grey finish and gleaming work tops, the kitchen is well stocked for a self-catered holiday.
 The kitchen has an electric oven and hob, an abundance of cookware, pots and pans, microwave and crockery/utensils/glassware.